Pickup is Thursday, November 17 from 10am to 6pm AND Friday, November 18 from 9am to 12noon.

 Slice off the top of the bulb, exposing the tip of each clove.
 Place on a square of aluminum foil

-and drizzle with 1 Tbsp olive oil or just season with salt and pepper.
+and drizzle with 1 tablespoon olive oil or just season with salt and pepper.
 Wrap tightly and bake

 alongside the vegetables until tender.